Explicit Deligne pairing: Introduction

 where $c_1(\mathscr L)\mathscr F:=\mathscr F-\mathscr L^{-1}\otimes \mathscr F\in K_0(X)$ for any coherent sheaf $\mathscr F$ and any invertible sheaf $\mathscr L$ (here only the class of $\mathscr F$ in the Grothendieck group matters).
 Moreover $N_{X/S}$ is the norm, relative to $f$, of an invertible sheaf.
 We show that definition (\ref{eq_intro2}) satisfies the axioms of \cite{Xia}, and this implies that our definition is exactly the Deligne pairing.

 Let's mention some other papers that previously investigated in our direction: an explicit formula for the Deligne pairing when $X$ and $S$ are integral schemes over $\mathbb C$ was announced in \cite{BSW}, although a complete proof is not given.
 The approach of \cite{BSW} is essentially different from ours, indeed the authors work on local trivializations of invertible sheaves.
-A more complicated expression of the Deligne pairing in terms of symmetric difference of the functor $\det Rf_\ast$ is proved in \cite{Ducr} with heavy usage of category theory.
-An explicit calculation of the Deligne pairing $\left<\mathscr L,\ldots,\mathscr L\right>$ (here $\mathscr L$ is always the same) is given in \cite{Phon}.\\
+A more complicated expression of the Deligne pairing in terms of symmetric difference of the functor $\det Rf_\ast$ is proved in \cite{Ducr} with heavy usage of category theory (see also \cite[Appendix A]{bouck}).
+Moreover, when $\mathscr L$ is very ample on the fibres, an explicit expression of the Deligne pairing $\left<\mathscr L,\ldots,\mathscr L\right>$, is given in \cite{Phon} as the leading term of the Knudsen-Mumford expansion of $\det Rf_\ast\left(\mathscr L^k\right)$. \\

 This paper is organized in the following way: in section \ref{endo} we introduce the map $c_1(\mathscr L):K_0(X)\to K_0(X)$ with all its properties.
 Section \ref{int_var} is a review of intersection theory for algebraic varieties and it gives to the reader the philosophical guidelines for the case of relative schemes.
-In section \ref{rel_sch} we give the axioms of the Deligne pairing and we show with all details that if such pairing exists it must be unique (we follow \cite{Xia}).
+In section \ref{rel_sch} we give the axioms of the Deligne pairing and we show with all details that if such pairing exists, then it must be unique (we follow \cite{Xia}).
 Afterwards we show that the pairing (\ref{eq_intro2}) satisfies all the axioms. appendix \ref{det} is a review of the determinant of cohomology, this part is crucial in order to understand section \ref{rel_sch}.
-Finally appendix \ref{ori_constr} is a ``bonus section'' where we show with all details the original construction of Deligne pairing of \cite{Del} (very often this construction is just sketched in the literature).
+Finally, in appendix \ref{ori_constr} we review in all details the original construction of Deligne pairing of \cite{Del} (very often this construction is just sketched in the literature).

 \paragraph{Acknowledgements.} The author wants to express his gratitude to R.S.
-De Jong for his time spent in discussing the topic during summer 2019 in Nottingham and for his precious comments.
-A special thanks goes also to P. Corvaja, I. Fesenko, S. Urbinati and F. Zucconi.\\
+De Jong for his time spent in discussing the topic during summer 2019 in Nottingham and for his precious insights.
+A special thanks goes also to P. Corvaja, I. Fesenko, S. Urbinati, F. Zucconi and to the anonymous referee for his/her careful reading and for providing toughtful comments.\\

 This research was supported by the Italian national grant ``Ing.
 Giorgio Schirillo" conferred by INdAM and partially by the EPSRC programme grant EP/M024830/1 (Symmetries and correspondences: intra-disciplinary developments and applications).